Skip to content

 if labels is not None:

-loss = self.token_head.criterion(logits, labels)
+loss = self.token_head.criterion(activated, labels)

 return TokenPredictorOutput(